Comparison

 Embedding Approach

-MetaMemory generates four distinct embedding types: semantic (factual knowledge), episodic (events with timestamps), procedural (how-to instructions), and emotional (sentiment and affect).
+MetaMemory generates four distinct embedding types: semantic (factual knowledge), emotional (sentiment and affect), process (how-to instructions), and context (events with temporal metadata).
 Each type is stored in its own vector space, allowing retrieval to be scoped by memory category before similarity matching begins.

 Retrieval Architecture

-Mem0 retrieves memories through a single vector-search channel.
-MetaMemory runs 5 parallel retrieval channels: vector similarity, keyword (BM25), graph traversal (Neo4j), temporal recency, and episodic sequence, then merges results with Reciprocal Rank Fusion.
-This multi-channel approach surfaces memories that single-vector search misses, particularly for time-sensitive or relationship-based queries.
+Mem0 retrieves memories through vector search, keyword search, and graph traversal, with reranking for relevance.
+MetaMemory runs 5 parallel retrieval channels: semantic similarity, temporal recency, emotional relevance, keyword (BM25), and graph traversal (Neo4j), then merges results with Reciprocal Rank Fusion.
+This multi-channel fusion approach surfaces memories that simpler retrieval pipelines miss, particularly for time-sensitive or emotionally nuanced queries.

 Adaptive Learning

-MetaMemory's 7-layer cognitive architecture allows the memory system to learn and adapt over time.
-It tracks interaction patterns, adjusts retrieval weights, resolves conflicting memories (83% accuracy vs 6% baseline), and refines its understanding of user preferences.
+MetaMemory's multi-stage cognitive architecture allows the memory system to learn and adapt over time.
+It tracks interaction patterns, adjusts retrieval weights, resolves conflicting memories, and refines its understanding of user preferences.
 Mem0 does not include an adaptive learning layer.
 Memory storage and retrieval behavior remain static.

 Emotional Intelligence